input-output-hk/partner-chains-smart-contracts/ctl/README.md

 nix run .#ctl-main -- mint --amount 5
 ```

+You can find a sample configuration file in `ctl/config.example.json`.

 When using the CLI argument and the configuration file together, the **CLI arguments override** these configuration values.
 You can also set any of the above values to null, if you don't want to set a default value for that property.

 ### 3.3.
 Configuring hosted runtime dependencies

-In case you are running the runtime dependencies (ogmios, ogmiosDatumCache and ctlServer) on a hosted environment, you have to set these in the configuration file using the following format:
+ You can set the network configuration of the runtime dependecies in the configuration file using the following format:

-*PROJECT_ROOT/ctl/config.json*
+*$CWD/config.json*
 ```json
 {
   "sidechainParameters": null,